FilmNorth Academy 2021

-FilmNorth Academy is a summer program for older teens and college students (age 17-24) currently studying film or interested in a career in film.
-The Academy provides a film school experience that combines film studies and film analysis with production and post-production.
-A series of guest artists will offer insight into different aspects of narrative filmmaking as the students work through developing, scripting, shooting, and editing their own short narrative films.
+This online summer program is designed for students (ages 17-24) currently studying film or interested in a career in film.
+A series of guest artists will offer insight into different aspects of narrative filmmaking as the students work through developing, scripting, shooting, and editing their own short films.

 Prerequisite: Students interested in registering for the program need to complete an application.
-Applicants will be notified by March 29th, 2019.
+Applicants will receive notification from the instructor by e-mail.
 Accepted applicants will be given further instructions to complete their registration.
-TO APPLY, PLEASE COMPLETE THE APPLICATION HERE.

 Deacon Warner is the Youth Programs Director at FilmNorth, where he teaches and directs video production through in-school residencies, an after school video production program and youth summer programming.
 His students’ work has been accepted into many festivals and screenings and won numerous awards.
 As an independent filmmaker, Deacon has produced and directed a number of short documentaries including the award winning 56, the story of his father’s post-war football fame at the University of Minnesota.
-He is currently working on Radical Roots, a documentary about the food coop movement in the Twin Cities.
+He is currently completing The Co-op Wars, a documentary about the food coop movement in the Twin Cities.

 Camp Registration Guidelines & Cancellation Policy